lakshmi-intechcode/jng_instr_folder/week4/05_phase2_prep/1_html/README.md

 ```
 	* a tag with href
+	* img tag with src
 ```

 ##### Part 2 - HTML5 Intro

-* So what is HTML5?
 * HTML5 is a set of standards that represents the best implementation of HTML.
+* It allows us to have more similar presentation among different browsers
-* HTML5 allows for easier collaboration between browsers AND users
+* HTML5 also allows for easier collaboration between browsers AND users
 * They do this using `Semantic Tags`

 ***What are Semantic Tags?***